paypal/sdk-core-dotnet/README.md

 # The PayPal Core SDK for .NET

 The PayPal Core SDK is a foundational library used by all of PayPal's C# SDKs.
-This SDK provides functionality such as configuration, credential management, connection management, logging etc that are used by the other SDKs.
-This SDK is developed using .NET Framework 2.0 and should compile on later versions of the .NET Framework.
+This SDK provides functionality such as configuration, credential management, connection management, logging, etc. that are used by the other SDKs.
+This SDK is developed using .NET Framework 3.5 and should compile on later versions of the .NET Framework.
 The SDK is also distributed via [NuGet](http://www.nuget.org/packages/PayPalCoreSDK/).

 ## Prerequisites